 Living in Dominican Republic

-The Dominican Republic is a Caribbean nation on the island of Hispaniola which is well-known for its unspoiled beaches, resorts and areas to play golf in.
-The country is the most visited destination in the Caribbean and is home to the area where the first cathedral, castle, fortress and monastery were built in the Americans.
-Aside from over 500 years of Spanish influence, the country boasts of fine mountain scenery, deserts to explore and sunny beaches which make it a hit for those who want to work and play in the Dominican Republic.
+The Dominican Republic is a Caribbean nation on the island of Hispaniola which is well-known for its unspoilt beaches, resorts and areas to play golf.
+The country is the most visited destination in the Caribbean and is home to the area where the first cathedral, castle, fortress and monastery in the Americas were built.

 Open a current account in Dominican Republic

 Easily manage offshore, multi-currency or credit card transactions with an international account.Request Free Consultation

 One of the first things that expats will notice is that 80% of the country's population is comprised of the mulattos (dark skinned people).
 It is because Dominica has always been a destination of Spanish colonists, Taino Indians and Africans.
 There is an evident desire to have whiter complexion, and most of the rich or well off Dominicans are pale skinned.

 There are three significant elements of the Dominican culture: family, music and food.
 Music is an essential part of the locals’ lives, and the three traditional forms of music in this country are salsa, bachata and merengue.
 Due to the influx of western expats, R&B and hip-hop also became widely famous in this country.